 The first step while getting started in the restaurant industry is to understand is that a lot of food businesses rely on the location.

-Ironically, finding the correct location is also the prime challenge in starting a quick-service restaurant.
+However, finding the correct location is also the prime challenge in starting a quick-service restaurant.
 The rentals of high footfall areas are pretty steep, making it difficult to survive at least until the QSR breaks even.

 2. Staffing Your Quick Service Restaurant

 The biggest asset in any organization is its employees.
 Your employees are the face of your restaurant and it is no different for a quick-service restaurant.
 But staff in a QSR bears more responsibility than the staff in an ordinary restaurant.
-This is so because in a QSR, there are a hundred things happening simultaneously and while there is no wait staff, there is also usually no difference between kitchen staff and counter staff.
+This is so because in a QSR, there are a multitude of things happening simultaneously and while there is no wait staff, there is also usually no difference between kitchen staff and counter staff.

 The process of training the staff is different in a QSR as compared to the other restaurant formats.
 Here comes the fact that there is no actual cooking that happens in a QSR kitchen, only assembling and or the final level preparation of food.
 Consistency in assembling and preparing the final product ultimately comes from consistency in training.